 Most of the Ranger features aren’t great.
 The Favored Enemy, Primeval Awareness, and Natural Explorer traits are kind of garbage although Favored Enemy does give bonuses languages.
 That appeals to me and no one else, I get that.
 I have no idea what languages to take since the biggest enemies in Barovia are undoubtedly Undead and Humans.
 Probably Infernal and Abyssal.
 I highly doubt any of the other features here would be relevant.
 Curse of Strahd has the great fortune to take place almost entirely along the very navigable Old Svalich Road.

 For good Ranger stuff, you have the fighting style.
 Archery is the obvious choice with its +2 to hit bonus.
 The Ranger doesn’t get many spells especially with multiclassing.
 Most of these go towards Hunter’s Mark, which kind of sucks.
 It really oughta be a class feature rather than a concentration spell.
 If you’re a two weapon fighter it’s a bonus action spell which seems punishing because then you need to choose between Bonus Action uses.
 The real benefit here is your specialization as a Ranger.
 I took one look at Hunter and said, “That’s it?”
 Gloom Stalker on the other hand brings something to the table.
 It combines the traits of Colossus Slayer and Horde Breaker albeit only during the first round of combat with an extra attack that deals +1d8 damage.
-You also get Darkvision which Kenku doesn’t get but you’re also invisible to other creatures’ Darkvision.
+You also get Darkvision which Kenku doesn’t get but a lycanthrope does.
+You’re also invisible to other creatures’ Darkvision.
 Find me now Strahd!

 It might be more powerful to go straight Rogue or Fighter/Rogue but I told the DM I was bringing a Ranger, there’s already a Fighter and a Rogue, and I like the Ranger/Rogue’s grab bag of non-combat features.
 They probably won’t be useful but I like them.
 For a character name I’m going with Ivarius, Ivar for short.
 After the violin maker.
 Because it s Curse of Strahd.